CeCe McDonald: Arrest, confession and charges

-In the parking lot of the grocery store, McDonald saw a police car and flagged the officers down.
-McDonald was arrested and confessed to the stabbing, though later wrote that confessing was "a big mistake [for] trying to cover up for one of my friends who actually did it."
-Larry Thomas and Zavawn Smith also said that another friend, who they saw running away from the scene at the time, had admitted stabbing Schmitz.
+In the parking lot of the grocery store, McDonald flagged down a police car, was arrested, and confessed to the stabbing, though subsequently claimed she had only confessed to cover for a different friend who had actually done it."
+Larry Thomas and Zavawn Smith also claimed that another friend, who they saw running away from the scene at the time, had admitted to stabbing Schmitz.

-The office of Hennepin County Attorney Michael Freeman reviewed the evidence, including the taped confession, and charged McDonald with two counts of second-degree murder.
+The office of Hennepin County Attorney Michael Freeman reviewed the evidence, including her taped confession, and charged McDonald with two counts of second-degree murder.